lackerman/kubernetes-ansible/README.md

     - use `ssh-keygen` to setup a new public-private key pair if you haven't already
 - make sure to set the variables in [group_vars/all](group_vars/all) to use either the default ubuntu or Raspberry Pi OS user and config files.
+- Make sure you have the `openshift` pip package for interacting with kubernetes
+    ```python
+    pip install openshift kubernetes kubernetes-validate
+    ```

 ## manual steps